rob-legrand/rob-legrand/README.md

 Currently I'm putting some older projects on GitHub to motivate myself to keep improving them.&nbsp;
 Some of the JavaScript code I wrote many years ago is particularly embarrassing&mdash;please don't judge too quickly!&nbsp;
-See the `pairwise-ordering` project for an example of my modern JavaScript style.
+See the `pairwise-ordering` and `county-cricket-colours` projects for examples of my modern JavaScript style.